bdi2357/RL_playground/navigation_bananas/README.md

 This repository contains a solution for the Udacity DRL Nanodegree Project 1 - Navigation.
 This project trains a Deep Q-Network to solve the Unity Banana Navigation Task (screen shot below).
+My implementation is based on combination of techniques including,

 ## 1. Environment description